-Using detailed administrative credit report records and data collected through several special household surveys we analyze changes in household debt and savings during the 2007 recession.
-We find that while different segments of the population were affected in distinct ways, depending on whether they owned a home, whether they owned stocks and whether they had secure jobs, the crisis' impact appears to have been widespread, affecting large shares of households across all age, income and education groups.
-In response to their deteriorated financial situation, households reduced their average spending and increased saving.
-The latter increase - at least in 2009 - did not materialize itself through an increase in contributions to retirement and savings accounts.
+Using credit report records and data collected from several household surveys, we analyze changes in household debt and saving during the 2007 recession.
+We find that, while different segments of the population were affected in distinct ways, depending on whether they owned a home, whether they owned stocks, and whether they had secure jobs, the crisis' impact appears to have been widespread, affecting large shares of households across all age, income, and education groups.
+In response to their deteriorated financial situations, households reduced their average spending and increased their saving.
+This increase in saving-at least in 2009-did not materialize through an increase in contributions to retirement and savings accounts.
 If anything, such contributions actually declined on average during that year.
-Instead, the higher saving rate appears to reflect a considerable decline in household debt, mortgage debt in particular.
-At the end of 2009 individuals expected to continue to increase saving and pay down debt, which is consistent with what we have in fact observed so far in 2010.
-In contrast, consumers were pessimistic about the availability of credit, with access to credit expected to become even more difficult during 2010.
+Instead, the higher saving rate appears to reflect a considerable decline in household debt, as households paid down mortgage debt in particular.
+At the end of 2009, individuals expected to continue increasing their saving and paying down of debt, which is consistent with what we have observed so far in 2010.
+In contrast, consumers were pessimistic about the availability of credit, expecting it to become harder to obtain during 2010.